fstark/blog/content/blog/portal/portal.md

+---
-# The Micral Portal : the first portable computer
+title: The "Micral" Portal, the first laptop?
+description: "Close look at the French CCMC Portal"
+date: 2025-11-20
+order: 1
+eleventyExcludeFromCollections: false
+tags:
+  - rant
+---

 The Micral Portal is widely known as the first portable computer.
 It is true, I read it on the wikipedia page.

 It is an extremely rare machine, no museum has one, and only 2 exists in private collections, and 3 existing in the world.

 From time to time, there is an auction for that incredibely important machine, with prices in the 10K range which is really cheap, when we think that the Micral N sold for over 50K.

+Wikipedia screenshot:

 {% blogimage "img/wiki-1.png", "I researched it a lot.
 I mean I read the wikipedia page." %}